sandialabs/Prove-It/readme.txt

    to install a link to the source tree in your python path, so that changes you make to the code are immediately updated when Prove-It is imported.
-This is recommended if you plan to make updates/additions to the ever-expanding proveit packages.
+This is recommended if you plan to make updates/additions to the ever-expanding Prove-It packages.
    Alternatively, run:

    python setup.py install